Bidding in Google Ads

 A bid in Google Ads refers to your maximal CPC.
 This defines the upper threshold you are willing to pay for a click on your ad.
 Each time your ad is eligible to appear, an auction among your ads and all other eligible ads takes place.
 Along with QS, your CPC bid determines the positioning of your ad – the Ad Rank.

 The Ad Rank is the product of the maximal CPC-Bid and QS.
-The Quality Score is composed of several factors, including CTR, Landing Page, and Keyword Relevance.The Ad Rank determines the position of your ad, and in combination with your QS the actual CPC can then be defined.
-The figure above shows that even with a lower maximal CPC your ad can achieve a higher Ad Rank, due to its improved QS.
-Therefore it is very important to increase QS of your keywords, ads, landing pages and account.
+The Quality Score is composed of several factors, including CTR, Landing Page, and Keyword Relevance.The Ad Rank determines the position of your ad, and in combination with your QS, the actual CPC can be defined.
+The figure above shows that even with a lower maximal CPC, your ad can achieve a higher Ad Rank due to its improved QS.
+Therefore, it is very important to increase QS of your keywords, ads, landing pages and account.

 The actual CPC is calculated as follows: